Let’s talk about the best Nike shoes for nurses.

 Those with foot problems may want to add inserts or insoles to these shoes just to have a bit more extra padding.
 While these Nikes do have supportive cushioning, there isn’t a ton.
 This is to keep the shoe lightweight.

-The Nike Downshifter 6 Running Shoe is a men's sneaker that comes in low and mid-top designs.
+The Downshifter 9 Running Shoe is a Nike sneaker that comes in low and mid-top designs.

 The shoes come in a wide range of colors including variations on black, white, and grey.
 Its mesh material adds some breathability and stretch, which complements the snug fit well.